HarshithNM/temp2/README.md

+# Please enter the code in second.py file
-#don't you dare touch the test_2.py file
+# DO NOT modify test_2.py file
-I'll find you and kill you
-second.py = ur elixir